My husband snaps a picture as I wait for the doctor

 Option #2: If I say, "I contracted a serious viral infection and never recovered," it goes down better, but by saying this, I'm undermining the effort to bring legitimacy to the illness.
 Legitimacy means research money.
 By avoiding the phrase, Chronic Fatigue Syndrome, I'm also undervaluing the lifelong work of many doctors, including Nancy Klimas, Dr. Anthony Komaroff of Harvard Medical School, Dr. Charles Lapp of the Hunter-Hopkins Center, and Dr. José Montoya of Stanford University School of Medicine, all of whom have dedicated their careers to CFS research and patient care.

 Recently, I had an appointment with a doctor regarding something unrelated to my illness.
 The New Patient Form asked, "Are you in good health?"
 I checked "no." Next question: "If you checked ‘no,' please explain."
-How many times have I faced "please explain" on a medical form and had to choose between those two unsatisfactory options?
-I've lost count.
+I've lost count of the number of times I've faced "please explain" on a medical form and had to choose between the two unsatisfactory options I outlined above.
 I needed the best care I could get from this doctor so, playing it safe, I reluctantly took option #2 and wrote, "Contracted a serious viral infection in 2001 and never recovered."

 On the back side of the form was a list of symptoms with instructions to put a check in the box next to any that applied.
 Looking down the list, I reached: "Fatigue."
 What's a person with CFS supposed to do with that choice?
-Most of the people I know say they're tired.
-But the fatigue of Chronic Fatigue Syndrome?
-The CFIDS Association of America calls it bone-crushing fatigue.
+Almost everyone I know says they're tired.
+But the fatigue of Chronic Fatigue Syndrome is different.
+CFS advocates often describe it as bone-crushing fatigue.
 I call it bone-crushing and sickly fatigue—that flu without the fever.
 Laura Hillenbrand, bestselling author of Seabiscuit and Unbroken, and a CFS sufferer herself, put it this way: "This illness is to fatigue what a nuclear bomb is to a match.
 It's an absurd mischaracterization."